HL7/fhir-specialty-rx/input/pages/systematic-queries.md

 - outlines RESTful and messaging-based approaches for satisfying those two basic workflows
 - discusses synchronous versus asynchronous response expectations.

 **Note that this guide does not require a given implementer to support both RESTful and messaging approaches.** Instead, each may implement one or both depending on their needs and the needs of their partners.
-Detailed implementation profiles are described in the Capability Statement section of the guide.
+Detailed implementation profiles are described in the [Capability Statements](capability-statements.html) section of the guide.

 In addition, an intermediary may facilitate exchange between RESTful and messaging-based participants, which is described further in the [Intermediary Facilitation](intermediary.html) section of the guide.